Track User Interactions

 Armed with this information you can then adjust things on your site that may not be working or could work better.
 Often simple changes like the color or placement of a call to action button can significantly impact returns in terms of conversion.

-The video below will introduce you to Google Analytics and help you get started with this invaluable tool.
+The video to the right serves as an introduction to Google Analytics and will help you get started with this invaluable tool.

 Key Things To Pay Attention To In Google Analytics